 Check out our Drainage Options article for more info!

-To hear more suggestions about what to consider before installing turf on a rooftop, check out our other article here!
+To hear more suggestions about what to consider before installing turf on a rooftop, check out our other article!

 Lay Down Directly on Surface

 The great thing about installing artificial grass is that you can cut it to fit any area.
 You have control over how much of the space is covered with turf.
-To have a multifunctional area, you can combine it with other surfaces.
+To have a multifunctional area, you can combine fake grass with other surfaces.

 Artificial grass is an amazing addition to any home or commercial space.
 It makes even the most unusable space livable.
 However, if not installed and maintained correctly you can run into many costly issues.
 When considering installing artificial grass there are a few main precautions to take to maintain the integrity of your installation.

 The best way to prevent water damage is to make sure a proper drainage system is installed.
 You want to make sure there is air circulation and water flow.
 With nowhere for the water to go, some of it will naturally evaporate over time but if there is heavy rainfall it can quickly lead to flooding into your home.
 Also, the same way you wouldn't leave a food spill on your kitchen counter, you shouldn't leave any spilled food or drink on your artificial grass.
 Regardless of whether the waste is left on natural grass, concrete, or artificial turf, mold will grow when combined with moisture.
 Regularly removing debris and cleaning up spills as they happen is critical to avoiding mold.